ACE RUM RUNNER

-Four years later, an article in The Washington, DC Evening Star of Friday May 27, 1932 is headlined, "ACE GIVES BOND AS BEER RUNNER".
+Four years after his last landing at Tucson, an article in The Pampa Daily News (TX), May 26, 1932, left, reported Ponder's arrest for smuggling liquor.
+The Washington, DC Evening Star of Friday May 27, 1932 is headlined, "ACE GIVES BOND AS BEER RUNNER".
 The article says he was followed in the air from Mexico by U.S. Customs agents as he flew north and landed at San Angelo, TX.
 The agents searched his airplane and charged him with, "unlawfully receiving and facilitating in the transportation of certain imported merchandise, to wit: 627 bottles of Carta Blanca beer."

 Ironically, the Customs agents were flying in another aircraft confiscated from a rum runner.
 Notable is the fact that, "The capture marked the first airplane seizure where both the Government and the hunted craft were in the air."
 It is not clear from the article what Ponder's airplane was, or if it was confiscated.
 Chances are good that it was, however, as the article continues, "Three old planes seized from smugglers are being used by a special detail of customs agents in the fight to stop narcotic and liquor smuggling across the Mexican border."

 Amarillo Globe-Times (TX), February 27, 1947 (Source: newspapers.com)